 No. Non-steroidal inhalers are not as effective as the steroid based preventer inhalers at reducing inflammation in the airways.
-They are prescribed as a non-steroid alternative, but may not be the best option for some people.
+They are prescribed as a non-steroidal alternative, but may not be the best option for some people.

-Over time non-steroid inhalers can become unsuitable for some people.
+Over time non-steroidal inhalers can become unsuitable for some people.
 If you feel like it’s not working, or you feel unwell, or your asthma symptoms are worse it’s important that you tell your GP or asthma nurse.

-Will I still need other asthma medicines?
+Will you still need other asthma medicines?